-VenaSeal is an advanced new treatment for venous insufficiency.
+VenaSeal and other adhesives is an advanced new treatment for venous insufficiency.
 It works by delivering a precise amount of medical adhesive to the diseased vein, sealing it off and rerouting the blood to other healthy nearby veins.

 The VenaSeal system predominantly targets the great saphenous vein and its branches.
 This large vein extends all the way from the foot to the groin, and its main function is to propel blood back up to the heart from veins in the lower extremities.
 As VenaSeal is a relatively new procedure, and short-term results look very effective, long-term data has yet to be validated.
 In some cases, patients will require additional treatment with sclerotherapy.